Symfony – make sessions persistent over a LoadBalancing with your DB

 By default, PHP (on which Symfony relies on) stores all sessions information on the filesystem.

 However, when you scale-up your website, it is more likely that you’ll have multiple webservers behind a LoadBalancer.
-Having the sessions saved on the FileSystem will then lead to various issues (like being deconnected over requests).
+Having the sessions saved on the FileSystem will then lead to various issues (like being disconnected over requests).

 To fix this, we have multiple ways.